sorenriise/node-redirect/README.md

 # node-redirect

-Creates a server which redirects incoming traffic to another domain and tracks all the requests.
+Creates a server that redirects incoming traffic to another domain and tracks all the requests.

-This server alloows for a high voloume of redirect code where redirect codes are created programatically.
+This server allows for a high volume of redirect codes.
+Redirect codes are created programatically.

 # Requirements